 If the person who harmed you is or was a student at the time of the incident they could be sanctioned under the Student Code of Conduct which is administered by the Office of Student Conduct.
 These cases are investigated by investigators in the Office of Institutional Equity and Compliance, and decided by a neutral fact finder.You can have an advocate with you from the Office of Victim Assistance or another accompanying support person.
 While you are not required to have a lawyer, some participants do choose to have a lawyer involved, especially if there is another (criminal or civil) process involved.
 OVA advocates can talk with you about your options and what to expect in the reporting process.

 If the person who harmed you was a staff or faculty member at the time of the incident, the Office of Institutional Equity and Compliance, formally the Office of Discrimination and Harassment (http://www.colorado.edu/odh/index.html 303-492-2127) can investigate under the Discrimination and Sexual Harassment policy.
 Employee relations (http://www.colorado.edu/humres/support/ 303-492-0956) can inform you of the variety of system wide policies (http://www.colorado.edu/policies/) and job related standards that may apply to your situation.
 If, after an investigation, the Office of Institutional Equity and Compliance or Employee Relations find that a violation of policy has occurred, they will pass on the finding to the supervisor, who will decide on a sanction.
 Informal processes may be recommended if the behavior does not reach the level of a policy violation.

-If you are seeking a confidential, informal resolution, staff or students can use the Ombuds Office (303-492-5077).
+If you are seeking a confidential, mediation or conflict resolution, staff or students can use the Ombuds Office (303-492-5077).
 The Ombuds Office can facilitate a process such as mediation or restorative justice and inform you of resources.

 If you are seeking a confidential place to tell your story, you can start with Confidential Reporting.
 You can also use the free services of the professional counselors and advocates in the Office of Victim Assistance.